discreetlogcontracts/dlcspecs/Protocol.md

 `payout_spk` and `payout_serial_id` from `offer_dlc` as well as `payout_spk` and `payout_serial_id` from `accept_dlc` should be used for constructing the close transaction

-`fund_input_serial_id` is a randomly chosen number which uniquely identifies the funding input of the initiating party.
+`fund_input_serial_id` is a randomly chosen number which uniquely identifies the funding output to be spent.
 Inputs in the closing transaction will be sorted by `fund_input_serial_id` and `input_serial_id` in `funding_inputs`.

-`funding_inputs` are extra inputs to mutual close to avoid free option, and in the future revocation mechanism will be introduced
+`funding_inputs` are extra inputs to mutual close to enable the sending party to nullify the transaction by double spending the inputs.

 #### Requirements

 The sender MUST:

-  - set `contract_id` by exclusive-OR of the `funding_txid`, the `funding_output_index` and the `temporary_contract_id` from the `offer_dlc` and `accept_dlc` messages.
+  - set `contract_id` from the `sign_dlc` message.
-  - set `close_signature` to the valid signature, using its `funding_pubkey` for the close transaction, as defined in the [transaction specification](Transactions.md#close-transaction).
+  - set `close_signature` to a valid signature, using its `funding_pubkey` for the close transaction, as defined in the [transaction specification](Transactions.md#close-transaction).

 The recipient:

   - if any input in `funding_inputs` is not a BIP141 (Segregated Witness) input.
-    - MUST reject the contract.
+    - MUST ignore the message.
   - if the `close_signature` is incorrect:
-    - MUST reject the contract.
+    - MUST ignore the message.
   - MUST NOT broadcast the closing transaction before receipt of a valid `close_dlc`.
   - on receipt of a valid `close_dlc`:
     - SHOULD broadcast the closing transaction.